SylviaWutche/Atliq-Stores-Supply-Chain-Analysis/README.md

 :------------:|:-----------:
 ![](ActualDataModel.png) | ![](DerivedDataModel.png)

-The data model is a snowflake schema.
+The data model is a star schema.
 There are 4-dimension tables and 2 fact tables.
 The dimensions table are joined to the fact table with a one to many and one to one relationships.